 Riot police scuffled with taxi drivers who refused to leave a roundabout leading to the airport, Portugal’s busiest.
 Police said they arrested three people who were involved in the disturbances.

-Without taxis, tourists arriving in Lisbon faced long queues to buy tickets for the metro or city buses, or resorted to ride-hailing apps which have angered taxi drivers.
+Without taxis, tourists arriving in Lisbon faced long queues to buy tickets for the metro or city buses, or resorted to the kind of ride-hailing apps which have angered taxi drivers.

 Some walked with their bags in tow towards the city centre.